Why see a gynecologist?

 - Teach you how to protect yourself if you have sex

-Your gynecologist can answer any questions you have at what can be a time full of changes.
+Your gynecologist can answer any questions you have about the many changes that may be happening to your body.
 It’s great to build a relationship with your gynecologist over the years so he or she understands your health and what matters to you.

 When do I need to go? top